ralafferty/ralafferty.github.io/library.md

 #### *Harper's Dictionary of Classical Literature and Antiquities*, by Harry&nbsp;Thurston&nbsp;Peck (ed.), 1963

-> "There are absolute delights to be found on every one of its 1701 pages."&nbsp;[^anderson93]
+> "There are absolute delights to be found on every one of its 1701 pages." ---R.A.L.&nbsp;[^anderson93]

 &middot; [wikipedia](http://en.wikipedia.org/wiki/Harpers_Dictionary_of_Classical_Antiquities)
 &middot; [perseus](http://www.perseus.tufts.edu/hopper/text?doc=Perseus:text:1999.04.0062&redirect=true)